General News

 Mind your windshield wipers:

-Heavy rain can overload the wiper blades.
+• Heavy rain can overload the wiper blades.
 When visibility is so limited that the edges of the road or other vehicles cannot be seen at a safe distance, it is time to pull over and wait for the rain to ease up.
 It is best to stop at rest areas or other protected areas.

-If the roadside is your only option, pull off as far as possible, preferably past the end of a guard rail, and wait until the storm passes.
-Keep your headlights on and turn on emergency flashers to alert other drivers of your position.
+• When stopping by the roadside is your only option, position your vehicle as far off the road as possible, ideally beyond guardrails.
+Keep your headlights on and activate emergency flashers to alert other drivers of your position.

 In the face of heavy rain, these precautions can make a significant difference in ensuring your safety on the road.
 Remember to stay informed about weather conditions and heed guidance from local authorities for a secure journey.